aliwwwmo/Iran-TechOlympics2025-ShowMe-Reverse/readme_fa.md

 <img width="1920" height="958" alt="{6D3A9562-8E6E-472B-8C82-9D2E8DE63AC6}" src="https://github.com/user-attachments/assets/4cd2322d-f450-409b-af05-74b8c1d6f50b" />

-# ⚠️ Note: This text was translated from Persian to English using AI.
+⚠️ Note: This text was translated from Persian to English using AI.
 While it should be mostly accurate, some technical nuances or context-specific details may not be perfectly preserved.

 ---
 # Write-up: Show_Me Reverse Engineering Challenge

-# 📋 فهرست مراحل توابع

-# 📋 Table of Contents
+## 📋 Table of Contents

 - [Step 3: Convert to Hex (function FUN_00101454)](#step-3-convert-to-hex-function-fun_00101454)
 - [Complete explanation of function FUN_00101525](#complete-explanation-of-function-fun_00101525)